Knerdy-got-moves/Non-local-operator-techniques-in-many-body-physics/Exact_boson_though_ansatz/AnsatzREADME.md

 # Momentum-Space Fermion-to-Sea Boson Mapping Using Ansatz

-This repository derives momentum-space fermionic creation/annihilation operators in terms of "sea bosons" for a momentum-agnostic approach to Green's functions, extending bosonization ideas to non-equilibrium quantum many-body systems.
+This repository derives momentum-space fermionic creation/annihilation operators in terms of "sea bosons" for a momentum-agnostic approach to Green's functions, extending bosonization ideas to equilibrium quantum many-body systems.

 ## Project Overview